Use our search tool to browse our database of frequently asked questions!

 For instance in a number of US states the legal minimum level of liability insurance a car rental company must provide is below $15,000.
 For a detailed breakdown of US minimum SLI levels read our guide.
 If you do not take up an additional insurance you could be leaving yourself massively exposed if you are involved in a serious accident.
 'Top up' or Supplementary Liability Insurance can therefore be bought to increase cover to a more comfortable limit.

 It is important to note that the 'primary' liability insurance supplied by your local rental firm would provide cover for the first part of any claim, with the supplementary cover coming into force for larger claims.
 In case of query refer to your car hire insurance company.
+If you do not have any liability insurance through your rental firm, the level of supplementary cover may be reduced.
+Please visit our CDW/SLI page for more details.

 Details of companies offering supplemental liability cover are found when asking for a quotation from the MoneyMaxim car hire insurance service.
 Policies bought through this service are normally a fraction of the cost of policies bought at the car rental desk and can top up any locally provided liability insurance to $1m.